nicola/isawake/README.md

 ##### The (eventually) biggest crowdsourced database of when people are awake.
 Star the project to be updated!

-Changing timezones might be painful when you have to contact parents, friends, lovers and collegues.
+Just give a link to your parents, friends, lovers and collegues.

 Example: [http://nicola.isawake.me](http://nicola.isawake.me)
 Colors, time and answer will change accordingly to the time.